Imagine we have a time machine like in Back to the Future.

 You are surrounded by other worker ants.
 For the most part, you co-operate reasonably well.
 As well as working, you and the other ants play a number of games to pass the time.
 These games include gossip, banter, grumbling, flirting, feuds and fallings out.

 You have enough food and water and a place in the ant nest.
 True, this doesn’t stop the other ants from complaining and leaving angry comments on ant blogs but, for the most part, things tick along just fine.

 But unfortunately today you are having a bad day.
 It rained last night and the leaves are wet and harder to carry.
 You are also a bit frustrated with the size of your place in the ant nest and, annoyingly, some of the other ants don’t show much respect for your collection of partially chewed leaf stems.
 These problems have been occupying your thoughts and, lets be honest, ants don’t have unlimited brain capacity.

-But suddenly you are snapped out of your bad mood.
+Suddenly you’re snapped out of your bad mood.
 The earth starts to shake.
-At first you think it might be an earthquake.
-Then, like a Godzilla movie, you realise that a giant creature, 6 feet tall is striding towards you, each footstep making the ground move beneath you.
+Is it an earthquake?
+Then, like a Godzilla movie, you realise that a giant humanoid creature, 6 feet tall is striding towards you, each footstep making the ground shudder beneath you.